monster-cookie/starfield-encounters-overhaul/Documentation/Systems/DynamicScenesEngine/Setup-POI.md

 ### Scene Group Markers

-You must have 1 or more scene groups present in the scene and linked to the manager
+You must have 1 at least one scene group but you can currently define as many as you want.
+The must be linked ref'ed to the manager using the correct keyword.

 #### Boss Marker(s)